AbdullahOsama-ao/Cryptolico/Resources/Theoritical.md

 ## About Vigenère cipher

-__Algorithm is used to encrypt text by shifting letters using a keyword(key), creating a polyalphabetic substitution cipher that varies the shift for each letter based on the keyword...__
+__An algorithm is used to encrypt text by shifting letters using a keyword(key), creating a polyalphabetic substitution cipher that varies the shift for each letter based on the keyword...__

 > encryption mechanism...